Swasth-Apps/swasth.co/src/pages/blog/treat-addiction-with-dialectical-behavior-therapy-1.md

 <!--StartFragment-->

 Some journeys are a bit difficult to traverse without assistance.
 The voyage from addiction to a healthy lifestyle is one such example.
 Therapists and enabling technology will help guide your voyage.
-Swasth has come up with a robust and feature-rich [DBT Coach](https://www.swasth.co/dbt-coach/) application for practicing DBT skills.
+Swasth has developed a robust and feature-rich [DBT Coach](https://www.swasth.co/dbt-coach/) application for practicing DBT skills.
 Engage better with your therapists with user-friendly animations, worksheets, journals, and walk down the road of transformation.

 *Liked what you read?*

 *Don’t forget to share it with your peers via social media handles.*

 ***Happy Living!***

 <!--EndFragment-->